baxri/laravel-backpack-extend/README.md

     'danger', // Button type (success, danger)
     'Modal Title', // Modal title
     'Are you sure?', // Confirmation text
-    true // tru if you want to add comment
+    true // true if you want to add comment text area );
-);

 ```